 Interdisciplinary Studies Seminar

-The Program Assistant automatically registers every IS student entering the program into IS 5000 6.0: Intrerdisciplinary Studies Seminar.
+Every IS student entering the program is given permission by the Program Administrator to enrol in IS 5000 6.0: Interrdisciplinary Studies Seminar.
 This seminar functions as an individually–tailored core course for each IS student.
 It consists of regular meetings and discussions between a student and their entire Supervisory committee both individually and as a group, and it is graded as a regular graduate course.
 Grading occurs immediately following an IS student's oral examination.
 See the form below.
 Be sure to have a title for this course that is an abbreviation of your thesis title.

-- INST 5000 Criteria for Evaluation (Guide for your three supervisors)
+- INST 5000 Criteria for Evaluation (.pdf) (Guide for your three supervisors)

 Directed Reading Courses